Hilary Duff Sticks Her Tongue Out & Shares A Silly Selfie On Instagram

-Actress and pop star Hilary Duff thrilled her 16.3 million Instagram followers with her latest share, a silly selfie taken in which she looked cozy and cute.
+Actress and pop star Hilary Duff thrilled her 16.3 million Instagram followers with her latest share -- a silly selfie in which she looked cozy and cute.
 She stood in a doorway with a white railing to her right and an open door to her left, resting one hand on what appeared to be a white ladder while she captured the shot.

-She rocked a pair of patterned pants from Zara, and mentioned the label in the caption, thanking them for the stretchy fabric that helped accommodate her 7-month pregnant figure.
-She paired the figure-hugging bottoms with an oversized knit sweater that draped over her petite frame, the ribbed hem grazing the tops of her thighs and the knit material pooling around her arms.
+She rocked a pair of patterned pants from Zara, and mentioned the label in the caption, thanking it for the stretchy fabric that helped accommodate her seven-month-pregnant figure.
+She paired the figure-hugging bottoms with an oversized knit sweater that draped over her petite frame.
+The ribbed hem grazed the tops of her thighs and the knit material pooled around her arms.

 She finished off the look with a few bold accessories.
 Her blond locks tumbled down her chest in a tousled style, and she topped them with a vibrant red knit cap.
 She carried the bold hue into her beauty look, painting her nails a bright red shade.